 Humidity Ramps Up

-It’s been a hot week so far and we’re not expecting any relief as we close it down.
+It’s been a hot week so far and we’re not expecting any relief for the latter half of our workweek.
 It’s all thanks to a ridge of high pressure in the upper levels of the atmosphere.
 It’s keeping us mainly dry and our temperatures well above average.
-Highs today soar back into the lower to middle 90s but when you factor in the humidity, feels like temps surge into the low 100s.
+Highs today soar back into the lower 90s but when you factor in the humidity, feels like temps surge into the low 100s.
 That is why we have Heat Advisories in effect for much of the Ozarks through this evening.
 Remember those heat safety precautions if you’re out and about.

 Stray Storms Possible